sandstreamdev/std/date/README.md

 ## Questions

-- How to convert array of string and timestamps into an array of Date objects?
+- How to convert an array of string and timestamps into an array of Date objects?

 # toDays